 Note: The trail isn’t paved, by the way, so that family may have had some regrets.

-Fox Den Trail
+Hike the Fox Den Trail.

-Yep, we had to scramper over a series of rocks in the middle of a shallow river with our skittish dog.
+We had to scramper over a series of rocks in the middle of a shallow river with our skittish dog.
 Nobody got wet and I feel like we should get a reward of some sort for that.

 I can see this one getting a little precarious after a rainy day and less precarious than our experience in the dry months, but I’d still recommend it if you’re up for a little intrigue.

 Fun fact: If you upgrade to AllTrails+, you can download trail maps ahead of your hikes in case you lose service in a less populous area.
-We had no problem catching a signal in this park, but it’s a good thing to know if you’re an avid hiker (or want to be)!
+We had no problem catching a signal in this park, but it’s a good thing to know if you’re an avid hiker (or want to be).

 It’s not all that exciting, but you’ll use it to get to the park’s picnic shelters, disc golf, and other park amenities.

-Natural Falls is also a popular spot for wildlife watching.
+Natural Falls is a popular spot for wildlife watching.
 We only heard critters in the woods on our hike, but we had our dog with us.
-I imagine seeing that panther in the woods frightened off any chance for the deer, raccoons, and turkeys we may have seen otherwise.

 Natural Falls State Park Yurts

-Let’s say you know you’re going to love it here based on my descriptions of the park alone and want to stay overnight.
+Let’s say you know you’re going to love it here based on my descriptions of the park and want to stay overnight.
 The park boasts one of the most unique overnight stays in the state.
 You can stay in a yurt here for an evening of glamping.

 Fun fact: The portable, round tents known as yurts were first used by nomadic people in Central Asia.
 In the United States, they’re popular with nomadic people who want some hot content for their social media.